 The federal False Claims Act and, in particular, the False Claims Act's "qui tam" or "whistleblower" provisions allow a private individual to bring actions in the name of the government alleging that a defendant has made false claims for payment from federal funds.
-After the individual has initiated the lawsuit, the government must decide whether to intervene in the lawsuit and to become the If the government declines to join the lawsuit, the primary prosecutor. individual may choose to pursue the case alone, although the government must be kept apprised of the progress of the lawsuit, and may intervene later.
+After the individual has initiated the lawsuit the government must decide whether to intervene in the lawsuit and to become the primary prosecutor.
+If the government declines to join the lawsuit, the individual may choose to pursue the case alone, although the government must be kept apprised of the progress of the lawsuit, and may intervene later.
 Whether or not the federal government intervenes in the case, it will receive the majority of any recovery.

-If the litigation is successful, the individual is entitled to no less than 15%, but no more than 30%, of whatever amount the government recovers that is related to the whistleblower's allegations.
-When an entity is determined to have violated the federal False Claims Act, it must pay three times the actual damages sustained by the government, plus mandatory civil penalties of between \$5,500 to \$11,000 for each separate false claim, as well as the government's attorneys' fees.
+When an entity is determined to have violated the federal False Claims Act, it must pay three times the actual damages sustained by the government, plus mandatory civil penalties for each separate false claim and the government's attorneys' fees.
 Liability arises when an entity knowingly submits, or causes someone else to submit, a false claim for reimbursement to the federal government.
 The False Claims Act defines the term "knowingly" broadly, though simple negligence will not give rise to liability under the False Claims Act.
-Examples of the other actions which may lead to liability under the False Claims
+Examples of the other actions which may lead to liability under the False Claims Act: